dogoncouch/logdissect/docs/README-API.md

 entry = logdissect.utils.convert_now_datestamp(entry)
 ```

+The `nodate` converter uses a datetime object to assign date values.
 Date stamp converters assign the following fields, based on an entry dictionary's `date_stamp` value:

 - `year` - a 4 digit string (set to `None` for standard converter)
 - `month` - a 2 digit string